 This text is a masterpiece of Islamic spiritual literature by the renowned Sufi scholar Ahmed Ibn Ata Allah Al-Iskandari, third master of the tariqa Shadhiliyya.
 In form it is a collection of aphoristic statements in beautiful Arabic.
 However it is an ocean of meanings whose outer simplicity often veils one from the depth and profundity of its teachings.
 [Al-Hikam] are considered among the jewels of Arabic prose.
 They are short phrases with few words which include a lot of meaning.
 Most of the [Hikam] are in the form of a speech addressing the [mureed] on the Sufi path, alerting to the rules of conduct to be observed.

-Course 6 – Talbis Iblis (The Devil’s Deception)
+Module 6 – Talbis Iblis (The Devil’s Deception)

 Abu’l-Faraj ibn al-Jawzi (d597H)